“It’s my dream to not have contracts in Galt’s Gulch, and to share a common bond of truth and integrity… and vision.”

 Perusing the “Second Round Founders” contracts, you’ll find unusual features.
 The investment is a non-interest bearing loan that is to be paid back 100% in three years, with title to a residential lot also to be transferred to the investor by the end of year three.
 Zero interest loans can be found when a developer is trying to push sales, but usually the situation is the other way around, that is, the developer offers zero percent financing to the buyer.
 It may be possible that the residential lot represents interest paid on the loan to the investor, although the contract does not say that.

-Be that as it may, this is an aggressive loan schedule, especially handshakeconsidering that Johnson committed to delivering developed lots, yet did not have subdivision approval, had no real estate development experience and knew virtually nothing about Chile, not even the language.
+Be that as it may, this is an aggressive loan schedule, especially considering that Johnson committed to delivering developed lots, yet did not have subdivision approval, had no real estate development experience and knew virtually nothing about Chile, not even the language.

 The second founders round loans, including the orchards, totaled $4.6 million and were ostensibly for subdivision approvals and infrastructure, yet those funds were used to make the payments on the prodigiously priced land that Johnson represented GGC already owned free and clear.
 How was he to begin repaying the loans, as required by the end of year one, other than by bringing in new investors?